 - Geographic Size and Shape of a Ward: All wards cannot be the same geographic size.
 Some areas of the city are more densely populated than others and some wards have more open space.
 Ottawa is especially unique with respect to this component of effective representation because of its large rural area.

 - Population Growth: The results of the Ottawa Ward Boundary Review 2020 are meant to last for at least three municipal elections (2022, 2026 and 2030) and, perhaps, a fourth municipal election in 2034.
-The target election for an evaluation of effective representation will be 2026.
+The target election for an evaluation of effective representation is 2026.
 This allows for Ottawa’s expected growth to be factored into ward boundary calculations.

 - Balancing the Components of Effective Representation: While all components of effective representation must be taken into consideration, they are not all equal.
 Voter parity, respecting communities of interest, and well-defined, coherent ward boundaries are the most important components.

-- Completedbackground research
+- Completed background research

 - Developed population projections

-- Developed options for re-aligning Ottawa’s wards
+- Developed five options for realigning Ottawa’s wards

-- Preparedand presented an Information Report to the Finance and Economic Development Committee and City Council setting out options for re-aligning Ottawa’s wards
+- Prepared and presented an Information Report to the Finance and Economic Development Committee and City Council setting out options for re-aligning Ottawa’s wards

-What does the consultation process look like?
+What did the consultation process look like?

 Some of the public meetings and sessions with stakeholders for Round 1 were cancelled as part of the City’s response to COVID-19.
 Due to the necessary cancellation of the in-person public meetings, residents and stakeholders were strongly encouraged to complete the online survey, submit input through the Guest Book, or provide written input.

-Who is leading the review?
+Who led the review?

-The consultant team consists of:
+The consultant team consisted of: